 Then, you are quite simply missing the biggest trick on them all.

-The purpose of your website is to act as the hub of your business.
+The purpose of your website and landing pages is to act as the hub of your business.
 Your site operates as the interface between your marketing and sales activity.

 It is a platform onto which you want to direct your target buyers, to inform and engage them with useful content and resource, progressing them towards a buying decision and ultimately, inducing them to take a positive action towards your goal of having them exchange money for your products or services.